 Special Fieldwork Placements

-The program offers unique opportunities for students to collaborate with leading practitioners and complete a summer field placement in one of the following areas:
+The program offers unique opportunities for students to collaborate with leading practitioners.
+Previous summer placement sites have included the following areas.
+Additional sites may be added.

 - San Francisco Bay Area, a culturally diverse urban area with a dense concentration of community youth organizations.